 The COEMIG program delivers on the AAGL’s commitment to advance adoption of minimally invasive gynecology worldwide.
 The program will enable the society to best serve the present and future needs of patients and providers by focusing on continuous improvement in healthcare quality and safety.
 To keep the program free of bias and protect participant confidentiality, the AAGL selected Surgical Review Corporation (SRC), an independent nonprofit healthcare quality organization, to manage the expanded program on the society’s behalf.

-More than 750 providers around the world are currently participating in the COEMIG program.
-Of those, more than 70 hospitals and 250 surgeons are COEMIG designees.
+Nearly 800 providers around the world are currently participating in the COEMIG program.
+Of those, more than 80 hospitals and 300 surgeons are COEMIG designees.

 Light Blue: Participants

 Dark Blue: Designees

 As of September 2014